TPI Composites, Inc. (NASDAQ:TPIC) Shares Acquired by Baird Financial Group Inc.

 Baird Financial Group Inc. lifted its position in shares of TPI Composites, Inc. (NASDAQ:TPIC) by 95.8% during the 1st quarter, according to the company in its most recent filing with the Securities and Exchange Commission.
 The institutional investor owned 42,548 shares of the industrial products company’s stock after acquiring an additional 20,821 shares during the period.
 Baird Financial Group Inc. owned about 0.12% of TPI Composites worth $2,401,000 at the end of the most recent reporting period.

-Several other hedge funds have also recently bought and sold shares of TPIC.
-BlackRock Inc. grew its stake in TPI Composites by 25.9% during the 1st quarter.
-BlackRock Inc. now owns 2,795,117 shares of the industrial products company’s stock worth $157,728,000 after buying an additional 575,449 shares during the last quarter.
+Other hedge funds have also recently bought and sold shares of the company.
+BlackRock Inc. raised its position in shares of TPI Composites by 25.9% during the 1st quarter.
+BlackRock Inc. now owns 2,795,117 shares of the industrial products company’s stock valued at $157,728,000 after acquiring an additional 575,449 shares in the last quarter.
 Bank Julius Baer & Co.
 Ltd Zurich bought a new position in TPI Composites during the 4th quarter worth $1,057,000.
 Rockefeller Capital Management L.P. grew its stake in TPI Composites by 1.4% during the 1st quarter.
 Rockefeller Capital Management L.P. now owns 748,180 shares of the industrial products company’s stock worth $42,218,000 after buying an additional 10,254 shares during the last quarter.
 Envestnet Asset Management Inc. grew its stake in TPI Composites by 67.1% during the 1st quarter.
 Envestnet Asset Management Inc. now owns 26,378 shares of the industrial products company’s stock worth $1,489,000 after buying an additional 10,589 shares during the last quarter.
 Finally, DnB Asset Management AS bought a new position in TPI Composites during the 1st quarter worth $3,373,000.
 81.86% of the stock is currently owned by institutional investors and hedge funds.

 Shares of TPIC stock opened at $47.10 on Friday.
 The company’s 50-day moving average price is $47.99.
 TPI Composites, Inc. has a fifty-two week low of $21.23 and a fifty-two week high of $81.36.
 The company has a market capitalization of $1.73 billion, a PE ratio of -72.46 and a beta of 1.58.
 The company has a debt-to-equity ratio of 0.93, a current ratio of 1.28 and a quick ratio of 1.25.